 Screen printing produces bright, vibrant designs on t-shirts, but did you know it also adds texture to the fabric?

-This is because screen printing uses a plastisol ink—a plastic-based resin that's liquid when cool but solidifies when cured at around 330℉.
+This is because screen printing uses a ink.
+There are different types of inks - plastisol, waterbased, silicone, and others.
+We primarily use plastisol - a plastic-based ink that solidifies when cured at around 330℉.

-The ink is absorbed into the fabric of your shirt and leaves a layer on the surface.
+With most screen printing applications, the ink is absorbed into the fabric of your shirt or lays on top and leaves a layer on the surface.
 When cured, the ink can bend and move with the fabric, creating more texture and feeling in the printed area.

 "We used [Jupmode] for company t-shirts … Excellent price, quality, design team, and quick shipping.
 We are first-time customers, but we'll be back!"